-Students who have an interest in pursuing the PPA to obtain a BS and MAcc degree concurrently must submit a Statement of Intent with the Department of Accounting expressing the interest to pursue the PPA.
+Students who have an interest in pursuing the JUMP program to obtain a BS and MAcc degree concurrently must submit a Statement of Intent with the Department of Accounting expressing the interest to pursue the program.
 The Statement of Intent may be submitted at any time prior to and upon the completion of 90 hours of undergraduate coursework including ACCT 300, ACCT 301, ACCT 310, and ACCT 312.

 - ACCT 499 will be waived.